No matter the season, Spain’s diverse landscape means it’s always a great time for a road trip adventure. Discover ten of the best.

-Ruta de la Plata: Extremadura – Castilla y León
+Ruta Vía de la Plata: Asturias – Andalucía

-The Ruta de la Plata highway is the equivalent of the Americans’ Route 66 to the Spanish.
-If you haven’t done this route already, it’s definitely one you need to do.
-After the AP7, the Ruta de la Plata is the second-longest motorway in Spain.
+The Ruta Vía de la Plata is the equivalent of the Americans’ Route 66 to the Spanish.
+If you haven’t done this route already, it’s definitely worth it.
+The Ruta de la Plata is almost 800km long, making it one of the longest highways in Spain.

 Costa da Morte: Galicia

-From Carballo (La Coruña) to the Cape Finisterre Lighthouse, the Costa de la Muerte (Coast of Death), is one of the most beautiful routes in the north of Spain.
+From Carballo (La Coruña) to the Cape Finisterre Lighthouse, the Costa da Morte (Galcian for Coast of Death), is one of the most beautiful routes for a road trip in northern Spain.
 It derives its name from the danger of its steep and rocky cliffs to those on land and at sea.
 Before, many fishermen lost their lives out at sea and many boats were destroyed.
 Due to this, the route is lined with dozens of lighthouses built in the 19th century to guide boats.

 A great number of these lighthouses have been preserved.
 They’re popular among tourists, particularly those at Cabo Vilán or Finisterre — one of the most visited due to its name, which means ‘where the land ends’.
 This is one of the most popular routes with lengthy stretches of quiet beaches and excellent gastronomy.